 Dr. Shapiro is a board certified surgeon equipped to diagnose and treat all varieties of anorectal diseases, so he will be able to effectively help you find concrete solutions to your medical problem.

 The Hemorrhoid Treatment Center of Florida is located at:

 We proudly help all Florida residents who are looking for solutions to their hemorrhoid problems.
 But the majority of our clients come from the greaterTampa Bay area of Central Florida, including the cities of Tampa, Clearwater, St. Petersburg, Hillsborough County, Pinellas County, Pasco County, Largo, Pinellas Park, Seminole, Palm Harbor, Plant City, Brandon, Town ‘n’ Country, St. Pete Beach, Vero Beach, Gulfport, Safety Harbor, Indian Rocks Beach, Gibsonton, Apollo Beach, Dunedin, Ruskin, Dade City, Zephyrhills, Riverview, Lake Magdalene, Keystone, Lutz, Egypt Lake-Leto and Wesley Chapel.

 David H. Shapiro, M.D. has over 40 years of medical experience after graduating from the Tufts University College of Medicine in Boston.
-After completing his surgical training at the Yale New Haven Hospital, he served two years in the army and then moved to Florida where he began working in private practice.
+After completing his surgical training at the Yale New Haven Hospital, he served two years in the Army and then moved to Florida where he began working in private practice.
 In addition to this real world experience, he also spent many years teaching at the University of South Florida as Associate Professor of Surgery.
-With all of this medical knowledge, he has gone back to private practice with the academic rank of Clinical Professor of Surgery where he is the primary doctor at the Hemorrhoid Treatment Center of Florida.
+With all of this medical knowledge, he has gone back to private practice with the academic rank of Clinical Professor of Surgery, continues to teach medical students and is the primary doctor at the Hemorrhoid Treatment Center of Florida.